-Investigating anomalies can be difficult, which is compounded when relevant data is scattered amongst different UIs, or worse, among different tools.
-That’s why you now have access to all the information you need in one place.
+Investigating anomalies can be difficult, which is compounded when relevant data is scattered among different UIs, or worse, among different tools.
+That’s why we’ve prioritized giving you access to all the information you need in one place.
 In addition to performance metrics that you’d expect, such as CPU, memory, network, and storage, you have access to relevant logs so you can see what’s driving performance changes.
-We add metadata that links your logs with your related Kubernetes telemetry data, such as errors or cluster performance data, so you can home in on exactly the right data to understand what’s impacting your application’s performance.
+We added metadata that links your logs with your related Kubernetes telemetry data, such as errors or cluster performance data, so you can home in on exactly the right data to understand what's affecting your application’s performance.

 And when you want to correlate performance across metrics, use the charts at the bottom of the page.
-Simply choose between any two metrics in each chart’s dropdown menu to analyze how they’re correlated, including choosing between average, max, and p95.
+To analyze how they're correlated, simply choose between any two metrics in each chart’s dropdown, including average, max, and p95.
 Because these charts are built using NRQL, you can open up these pre-built queries in a separate query builder to go beyond these charts and ask questions about your data.